Marda33/SkeuoCord/README.md

 # SkeuoCord
 ### A skeuomorphic theme for BetterDiscord

 SkeuoCord gives both the Dark and Light modes a skeuomorphic look.
-Both modes have mostly been finalized as of build 5219.
+The general interface for both modes have mostly been finalized.

 You can contact me on Discord(JustRedWeegee#3625) about requests you have/bugs you find.